www.kawakib.com

 (reprinted from ZAGHAREET!
 July/Aug.
 2003)

-by Anthea (Kawakib)
+by by Anthea Kawakib Poole

-Will you be attending a bellydance "event" soon?
+Will you be attending a belly dance "event" soon?
 A workshop/seminar, or show?
 Right on baby!
 My motto is "Keep the teachers teaching"!

-There are as many permutations of a bellydance event as there are sponsors & teachers.
+There are as many permutations of a belly dance event as there are sponsors & teachers.
 Some workshops are low-key local events where you can meet dance students who live in your area.
 These are a great way to find others who share your interests, and experience different teaching styles available.

 Other workshops are of national interest with well-known instructors who draw students from out of state.
 You will feel more anonymous in this situation, maybe even lost in the crowd.
 Unless specifically stated, most of these workshops are geared toward intermediate-level students, and if you haven't mastered the basics, you will miss a lot.